mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 #### Status of Children When a Sealing Is Canceled or Withdrawn

-Children who are born in the covenant or sealed to parents remain so even if the sealing of the parents is later (1) canceled or (2) withdrawn because of the resignation or withdrawal of Church membership of either parent.
+Faithful children who are born in the covenant or sealed to parents retain the blessings of eternal parentage.
+This is true even if:

+* The sealing of their parents is later canceled.

+* The Church membership of either parent is later resigned or withdrawn.

 Children who are born after their parents’ sealing is canceled or withdrawn are not born in the covenant.
 These children may be sealed to their parents after their parents’ temple blessings are restored (if applicable) and any other obstacles are removed.